MichaelMcCann1/Flappy-Bird/README.md

 ```

 ### Jumping
-An event listener listens for a mouse click or a spcae bar press to run `game.jump()`.
-A jump is accomplised by setting the speed of the bird to a negative value.
+An event listener listens for a mouse click or a space bar press to run `game.jump()`.
+A jump is accomplished by setting the speed of the bird to a negative value.
 This moves the bird upward.
 The `pullBird()` method will continue to accelerate the bird downward so the bird will move upward, hit its apex, and then move downward.

 An animation of the bird flapping its wings also takes place.
 When `game.jump` is called then the src of the image is changed to an image of the bird with its wings pointing downward.
 A `setTimeout` method is called to change the image of the wings back up after 100ms.